tzi/profile-css.md/perf-rendering.md

-# CSS rendering performances
+# CSS rendering performance

-CSS rendering performances are the efficiency to compute styles after everything is loaded.
+CSS rendering performance is the efficiency to compute styles after everything is loaded.
 The purpose is to get fluid interfaces, for example fast scrolls or **smooth animations**.
 Todo that we need to get the browser rendering the page at **60fps everywhere**.